Last updated: May 29, 2026

 Sliding-fee dental clinics and health centers

-For many Wyoming seniors, a health center is the fastest real starting point.
-HRSA says HRSA health centers provide medical and dental care for people of all ages, with fees based on ability to pay.
-You can use the health center finder to search by ZIP code, then call each clinic to confirm dental services.
+For many Wyoming seniors, a community health center is the fastest practical starting point.
+Use the health center finder from HRSA to search by ZIP code.
+Then call each clinic to confirm dental services, new patient rules, urgent appointment options, and sliding-fee paperwork.

 In Casper, the CHCCW dental clinic says it treats people of all ages and provides dental care with an individualized treatment plan.
-Its CHCCW slide program says the sliding fee scale helps reduce medical, behavioral, pharmacy, and dental costs.
+Its CHCCW slide program says the sliding fee discount is based on family size and income.

-On and near the Wind River Reservation, Wind River dental lists dental services such as diagnostics, fillings, crowns, root canals, full and partial dentures, oral surgery, hygiene, and preventive services.
-Call before going because eligibility, clinic location, and scheduling can vary.
-The Wind River locations page lists clinic phone numbers for Arapahoe, Riverton, and Ethete.
+On and near the Wind River Reservation, Wind River dental lists fillings, crowns, root canals, full and partial dentures, oral surgery, hygiene, and weekday morning walk-in dental care at the Arapaho clinic.
+Call first because rules can change.

-Reality check: A sliding-fee clinic may still charge a visit fee, lab fee, or part of the bill.
-It may also have a waitlist.
-Call more than one clinic when travel is possible.
+Reality check: A sliding fee does not always mean no cost.
+You may still owe a visit fee, lab fee, denture fee, or part of the bill.
+Some clinics have waitlists.
+Call more than one clinic if travel is possible.

 Dental help for Wyoming veterans

-Veterans should check VA dental care before paying out of pocket.
-The VA dental care page says dental benefits depend on VA rules, and some veterans may get some or all dental care through VA.
-Enrollment in VA health care does not always mean full dental coverage.
+Veterans should check VA dental eligibility before paying out of pocket.
+The VA dental care page says dental benefits depend on a benefits class.
+VA health care enrollment does not always mean full dental coverage.

 For southeast Wyoming, the Cheyenne VA dental page says eligible veterans can call 307-778-7550, extension 7310, to schedule through the dental office.
-For northern and central Wyoming, check Sheridan VA locations and ask where dental care or community care may be handled.
+It also warns that if VA approves community dental care, the veteran must follow the authorization dates and approved services or may receive a bill.

-If you do not qualify for free VA dental care, ask about the VA Dental Insurance Program.
-It may help some enrolled veterans buy dental insurance, but it is still insurance.
-Check premiums, waiting periods, annual maximums, and nearby dentists before you choose a plan.
+If you do not qualify for VA dental care, ask about the VA Dental Insurance Program.
+It may help some enrolled veterans or CHAMPVA beneficiaries buy dental insurance.
+It is still insurance, so check premiums, waiting periods, yearly limits, and nearby dentists before you enroll.

 Medicare and dental care

-Wyoming is rural, so travel is often the hard part.
-Wyoming 211 can help you look for dental care, rides, food, rent help, utility help, and local nonprofit support.
-Use Wyoming 211 search online, or use Wyoming 211 contact to call 2-1-1 or 1-888-425-7138 during live support hours.
+Wyoming is rural, so the nearest dental option may be in another county or state.
+Wyoming 211 can help you search for dental care, rides, and local support.
+Use Wyoming 211 search online, or call 2-1-1.
+Some local pages also list 1-888-425-7138.

-Area Agencies on Aging may know local transportation, case management, and senior support programs.
-Start with our Wyoming aging agencies guide, then call the office that serves your county.
+Area Agencies on Aging may know local senior transportation, case management, and caregiver support.
+Our Wyoming aging agencies guide can help you find the office that serves your county.

-If dental pain is part of a larger crisis, such as no food, shutoff notice, unsafe housing, or no ride to care, the Wyoming emergency help guide may help you choose the next call.
+If dental pain is part of a wider crisis, such as no food, unsafe housing, a shutoff notice, or no ride to medical care, use our Wyoming emergency help guide to choose the next call.
+If a church or service club may be able to help with a dental bill paid directly to a provider, our Wyoming charity help page may be useful.

 How to start without wasting time

-- Write down the dental problem: Include pain level, swelling, broken teeth, dentures that do not fit, bleeding, fever, and when it started.
+- Write down the problem: Include pain, swelling, broken teeth, loose dentures, bleeding, fever, and when it started.

-- List your coverage: Write down Medicaid, Medicare, Medicare Advantage, VA care, private dental insurance, or no insurance.
+- List your coverage: Include Medicaid, Medicare Advantage, VA care, private dental insurance, Senior Smiles, or no dental plan.

-- Apply for longer-term help: Use DDS if your county is open and your need is serious.
+- Apply for longer-term help: Check if DDS or Senior Smiles is open and fits your situation.

-For a wider list of benefit websites and agency starting points, use our Wyoming benefit portals guide after you make urgent dental calls.
+For a wider list of official state websites, use our Wyoming benefit portals guide after you make urgent dental calls.

 - Photo ID or other proof of identity.